Mexico › Mexico City Travel Guide

 Where is Mexico City?

-Mexico City is located in the Valley of Mexico, an inland basin in the center of Mexico.
-It sits at an altitude of 7,350 ft (2,240 meters), so it’s not uncommon for visitors to the Mexican capital to experience shortness of breath while climbing stairs and pyramids.
-Mexico City is surrounded on three sides by the Estado de México, part of which is considered to be within the city’s metropolitan area.
+Mexico City is located in the Valley of Mexico, a high-altitude basin in the center of the country.
+It sits at an altitude of 7,350 ft (2,240 meters).
+This elevation is significant; it’s common for visitors to experience shortness of breath or slight fatigue while climbing stairs or exploring the ruins.
+The city is surrounded on three sides by the Estado de México (State of Mexico), which forms a massive part of the surrounding metropolitan area.

 How big is Mexico City?